| |||||

 Zoho Docs www.zoho.com

 Zoho's office suite includes support for MS Word, spreadsheets, presentations as well as databases and reports.
 Like the other two office suites mentioned above, this one also supports real-time collaboration but in addition offers various other integrated services.
 With a single account, you get access to mail, chat, calendar/planner, invoice generation, as well as a CRM (customer relationship management) system.
+VIDEO EDITING

 Filelab